microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 #### Accommodating The Destructuring of Nodes

+There may be times when a client needs to replace a node with another, but keep some of the child nodes of the original.
+More generally, a client may want to create a node and populate its fields with children from some other node.
+This is easy to accomplish using the move editing API when the source and destination fields of children being transplanted allow for the absence of said children.
+When either or both of those fields require the presence of a child (as is the case for a value field) the it's either impossible to move the child out of the source field, or impossible to create the destination field's parent without the field being populated, or both.

+Node destructuring is a feature would allow a client to decompose a node by making it unreachable and uneditable, while at the same time transforming all of the immediate children of that node into individual roots.
+The children can then be consumed to create a new node, or moved.

+This destructuring feature interacts with repair data because deleted nodes can be destructured.
+When that happens, the `StygianForest` would need to update its records to remove the entry for the destructured node if there is one, and add entries for the new root if any.

 #### Garbage-Collecting Repair Data of Expired Sessions

 In our current system, only the session that produced a given edit is able to undo that edit.